WindyBanana/launcify/.ai/services/convex.md

 - Updates all users in real-time (like Google Docs)
 - Works automatically with your React components

-It's free for small projects and handles all the database complexity for you."
+It's free with 1 million function calls/month and handles all the database complexity for you."
 ```

 ## Setup Process